-Eg: you are into baking soda toothpaste.
-To change your mind, an ad will appear with a doctor saying “there is the idea in society that baking soda is bad…however, recent studies outline that there are plenty of benefits to baking soda toothpaste…”
+Eg: “there is the idea in society that baking soda is bad…however, recent studies outline that there are plenty of benefits to baking soda toothpaste…”

 Another approach is to change the importance of beliefs, rather than the beliefs themselves.

-The strategy of manipulating current beliefs, either through reinforcement or undermining, is far easier and more likely to succeed than attempting a wholesale change of basic beliefs.
-That’s why it’s the more popular persuasion strategy.
+But manipulating beliefs either through reinforcement or undermining is easier and more likely to succeed than attempting a change.

 Ex: cereals brands will highlight how they contain x, y z vitamins.
 They will talk about the positive side of the product, not the negative one.